iann0036/tf-cfn-provider/docs/providers/azurestack/VirtualMachineScaleSet.md

 ## Properties

-`Name` - (Required) Specifies the name of the image from the marketplace.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the virtual machine scale set.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-`Sku` - (Optional) Specifies the SKU of the image used to create the virtual machines.

 `UpgradePolicyMode` - (Required) Specifies the mode of an upgrade to virtual machines in the scale set.
 Possible values, `Manual` or `Automatic`.